adam-ballinger/byte-packet/README.md

 ##### `isValid`

-- **Description**: Checks whether the BytePacket is valid by verifying the payload against its checksum.
+- **Description**: Checks whether the BytePacket is valid by verifying the checksum against its payload.
 - **Returns**: `boolean` - `True` if the packet is valid; otherwise, `False`.

 ##### `encodeBase58`